14 Tips For Bringing Plants Inside and Caring for Them Through Winter

 Avoid Drafts and Breezes

-How to care for houseplants means putting them by the window to help them get enough light, but you don't want any drafts or breezes to chill them.
-But don't crack open windows near plants, and make sure your window insulation is in good repair.
+Put houseplants near a window to help them get enough light, but be sure to avoid drafts or breezes that may chill them.
+Don’t crack open windows near plants, and make sure your window insulation is in good repair.

 Watch Out for Pests

 Winter pests are problematic for window plants.
-And if they find your plants, they can easily spread throughout the house and do a lot of damage.
-Keep house plants clean, watch for pests like mites, and if you spot a problem, isolate the plant and treat it immediately.
+If they find your plants, they can easily spread throughout the house and do a lot of damage.
+Keep houseplants clean and watch for pests like mites.
+If you spot a problem, isolate the plant and treat it immediately.